Pete Jacobsen: Death

 It was also Whitehead with whom Jacobsen went on his final tour, a series of gigs at rural English arts centres.
-Their last show was at Althorpe, Lincolnshire, on Sunday 14 April, 2002.
-By the time they returned to London, Jacobsen was clearly ill and Whitehead insisted that he see a doctor; Jacobsen passed away a few days later, at age 51.
+Their last show was at Althorpe, Lincolnshire, on Sunday 14 April 2002.
+By the time they returned to London, Jacobsen was clearly ill and Whitehead insisted that he see a doctor; Jacobsen died a few days later, at age 51.

 In 2012, FMR Records released the compilation For Pete's Sake Volume 1.
-The album includes the song "1817", which Jacobsen wrote for Kenny Wheeler but not had been recorded.
+The album includes the song "1817", which Jacobsen wrote for Kenny Wheeler but had not been recorded.

 Jacobsen's last recording was on Phil Burdett's See You Later, Forever, which was completed and released in 2003.
 The title refers to Jacobsen, and Burdett dedicated the album to him, with the notation "In Memoriam: Pete Jacobsen 1950-2002 A beautiful man & musician of exalted versatility & soul."